With the beginning of this week’s trading, the American currency tried to recover some of its sharp recent losses.

-The US dollar has initially tried to rally during the trading session on Thursday but then turned around at the ¥107 level to fall rather precipitously.
+The US dollar initially tried to rally during the trading session on Tuesday but gave back the gains in order to roll over again.

-The US dollar has fallen during most of the trading session on Monday, testing the crucial and psychologically important ¥105 level.
+The US dollar fell significantly during the trading session on Monday to kick off the week and threatened the crucial ¥105 level.

-The US dollar fell a bit during the trading session on Friday, reaching down below the ¥105.50 level.
+The US dollar fell off of a cliff during the trading session on Friday, reaching down below the ¥106 level during the day.

 The US dollar continues to trade the bottom of the range against the Japanese yen, as we have dropped towards the ¥106.75 level.